-Personal perception of the vaccine, beliefs, or attitudes toward vaccination, such as perceived efficacy or benefits of vaccines, safety concerns or side effects, and social/peer environment may also influence on vaccine-uptake.
-(WHO 2020) Many low-income countries, including Yemen, have low socioeconomic status with low levels of education, income, and high unemployment as factors that may directly affect the vaccine distribution and acceptance among their people.
-(Arce, Warren et al. 2021, Moore, Purvis et al. 2021) Beside, people in communities under conflict or migrants has denied of being susceptible for COVID-19 infection and then show inaccessibility of the vaccine.(WHO 2021) This feeling was not exclusive to public but also demonstrated among health professionals and university students.
-For example, Mahdi (2021), has reported that vaccine hesitancy among Iraqi medical students was up to 65.21%.(Mahdi 2021) Similarly, other studies conducted among professional groups and university students showed high rate of hesitancy towards accepting the COVID-19 vaccine.(Al Kazzaz 2021, Bin-Ghouth and Al-Kaldy 2021, Sallam, Dababseh et al. 2021) In Yemen, no data were found regarding the beliefs and level of acceptance of COVID-19 vaccine among medically related university students.
+Personal perception of the vaccine, beliefs, or attitudes toward vaccination, such as perceived efficacy or benefits of vaccines, safety concerns or side effects, and social/peer environment may also influence vaccine uptake (WHO 2020).
+Many low-income countries, including Yemen, have low socioeconomic status with low levels of education, income, and high unemployment as factors that may directly affect the vaccine distribution and acceptance among their people (Arce, Warren et al. 2021, Moore, Purvis et al. 2021).
+Besides, people in communities under conflict or migrants have denied being susceptible to COVID-19 infection and then show inaccessibility of the vaccine (WHO 2021).
+This feeling was not exclusive to members of the public only, but it was also demonstrated among health professionals and university students.
+For example, Mahdi (2021), has reported that vaccine hesitancy among Iraqi medical students was up to 65.21%.(Mahdi 2021) Similarly, other studies conducted among professional groups and university students showed a high rate of hesitancy towards accepting the COVID-19 vaccine (Al Kazzaz 2021, Bin-Ghouth and Al-Kaldy 2021, Sallam, Dababseh et al. 2021).
+In Yemen, according to our knowledge, there was no available study related to the level of acceptance of the COVID-19 vaccine among medically related university students.
 Therefore, this study aims to assess the acceptability of the COVID-19 vaccine among medically related university students in Aden, Yemen, and the factors associated with their intention to accept the vaccine.